-Particularly in the fast-paced, hyper-productive, long hours, less employees business world we live in and love today, it is easy to underestimate the full scope of a problem.
+Particularly in the fast-paced, hyper-productive, long hours, fewer employees business world we live in and love today, it is easy to underestimate the full scope of a problem.
 We need to remind ourselves to slow down and take the time to fully understand the problem.
-Train yourself to start seeing problems within the big picture and stop making rushed judgement.
+Train yourself to start seeing problems within the big picture and stop making a rushed judgments.

 Solving problems for good requires an ability to see the problem in the context of the big picture.
 This includes the need to break down operational silos within your organization.
 For example, a customer service problem does not just affect the customer service or the shipping department.
 It affects every department from marketing and sales, to accounting, to production, to shipping.

 Since I am a visual person, I like to physically write lists and draw models.
 Start by brainstorming and writing down every possible stakeholder this problem touches.
 Include external stakeholders such as customers and suppliers as well as internal, and departmental stakeholders.
 Once you are convinced that you’ve captured everyone that this problem touches, continue by listing all the possible ways in which each stakeholder is affected by the problem.
 Think freely and openly about this.
 Any effect, whether it be large or small, real or imagined, should be included on this list to give you perspective on the full scope of the problem.